 Alignment with the National Standards for Volunteer Involvement

-National Standard 4: Recruitment and Selection covers selection and screening.
-This National Standard suggests that volunteers should be selected based on interest, knowledge, and skills consistent with anti-discrimination legislation.
-Further, National Standard 4 covers the importance of screening processes that maintain the safety of volunteers, service users, and the broader organisation.
+National Standard 4: Recruitment is equitable and diversity is valued covers selection and screening.
+This National Standard suggests that volunteer recruitment and selection strategies should meet the needs of the organisation and volunteers, ensuring they facilitate and value diversity and ensure equity and accessibility.
+Further, National Standard 4 covers the importance of screening processes that maintain the safety of service recipients, employees, volunteers, and the organisation, in line with legal requirements and regulations.
 It is important to ensure that your organisation is aware of and complies with any background checking requirements in your state or territory.
 These requirements are usually legislated and may also be dictated by industry-specific standards.
 Sometimes, grant and funding agreements stipulate the background checking requirements expected by program volunteers.

 Background checking processes are an important aspect of selection and screening.
 In different states and territories there is legislation dictating background checking requirements, which often refer to ‘workers’ and include volunteers.
 It is essential that you are familiar with background checking requirements in your jurisdiction and understand how these apply to your volunteers.

 Depending on the role, you may also require volunteers to provide proof of certification, such as a current First Aid qualification, or evidence the volunteer can perform a certain skill.
 For other roles, there may be opportunities for volunteers to learn new skills on the job.
 All this information should be stated up front in your volunteer role description and discussed with prospective volunteers when they apply.

 Be cautious not to apply all the same screening processes to volunteers as you would for employees.
 Remove unnecessary barriers to involvement with your organisation where possible to ensure you capture the interest of prospective volunteers.